 A person is considered of legal age for labor purposes at 16.
 However, an employment contract may be entered into by a minor for nonhazardous work provided that the minor has reached the age of 14 and has obtained parental authorization.
-Work hours for minors may not exceed six hours a day Employment of minors is prohibited in establishments selling alcoholic beverages.
+Work hours for minors may not exceed six hours a day Employment of minors is prohibited in establishments where alcoholic beverages are sold.